Martha Groves Perry

-Martha Groves Perry is a singer-songwriter and multi-instrumentalist based in San Francisco, California.
-Her original music has a straightforward, compelling and sometimes edgy clarity with strong blues, southern rock, and experimental influences.
+Martha Groves Perry is a singer-songwriter, entertainer, and multi-instrumentalist based in San Francisco, California.
+Her original music has a straightforward, compelling and sometimes edgy clarity with strong blues, southern rock, and experimental influences and a badass Americana flavor.
 Her penetrating lyrics, described by her producer, Kenny Schick, as “journaling in poetry,” reflect the fearless truth-telling and unbothered amusement of a seasoned, female point of view.

 Martha began her recording career as a cello soloist on classical, rock, and folk CDs by Michèle Sharik, Bev Barnett & Greg Newlon, and Mira Wooten.
-She sang backup and toured with Bev and Greg in 2007-2009, then fronted a dance cover band until 2011, when Martha left the band to start MapleDream.
+She sang backup and toured with Bev and Greg in 2007-2009, then fronted the Soul Providers, a dance cover band until 2011, when Martha left the band to start MapleDream.

 As a vocalist and cellist, she toured with Michelle Shocked, and has also performed with Tony Lindsay, Skip Edwards, James Nash, Jesse Brewster, Rich Armstrong, Crystal Monee Hall, Uriah Duffy, and Greg Tanner Harris.
 In addition to her instrumental work as a cello soloist, Martha plays piano, guitar, bass guitar, and percussion.

 Please also see Martha’s list of past shows and her blog posts about:

 - Her tour with Michelle Shocked and her thoughts about Michelle